DHTMLX/docs-suite/docs/calendar/api/calendar_controls_config.md

 # controls

 @short: Optional.
-Adds a toolbar with the clear, today, and timepicker controls to the calendar
+Adds a toolbar with the Clear, Today, and Timepicker controls to the calendar

 #### Usage